 A second reason, to tell the rest of the story.
 John's gospel was the last of the four to be written.
-The apostle penned this biography of Jesus some sixty years after the Lord returned to heaven, and throughout it he fills in details about Jesus not recorded by Matthew, Mark, and Luke.
+The apostle penned this biography of Jesus nearly sixty years after the Lord returned to heaven, and throughout it he fills in details about Jesus not recorded by Matthew, Mark, and Luke.
+This includes today's account.

 There's a third reason why John recorded Jesus' third saying.
 It involved him.
-Jesus spoke the third saying directly to His mother and John.
+Jesus spoke the third saying directly to His mother and to John.